DeepikaSellasamy/Airline_Passenger_Satisfaction/README.md

       * 70% of Business class peoples are more satisfied and the least is eco plus.

-      * Most passengers are satisfied with delay in departure when the distance is longer.
+      * Depature delay is not a significant variable for passenger satisfaction.

       * In business class higher number of dissatisfied passenger when baggage handling is <4.